Volunteer in Kosovo with The Ideas Partnership

 Many different people, of different backgrounds and different ages, have visited and volunteered and made a difference.
 Although we can’t offer financial help or accommodation, if you’re coming to see us we can help you find somewhere to stay – whether it’s one of Prishtina’s funky hostels, the chicest hotel in Kosovo, a flat to rent, or a cosy corner of someone’s floor.
 There’s couchsurfing in Kosovo.
 And you can

 Just fill in this easy form if you’re in Kosovo and are interested in volunteering.
-Or please do get in touch with us via email@example.com, and we can talk about you and us and what interests you and what we could do together.
-There’s no formality or bureaucracy (although we do insist that all of our volunteers understand and sign our child protection policy), no demands, no commitments, no expectations.
+Or please do get in touch with us via firstname.lastname@example.org, and we can talk about you and us and what interests you and what we could do together.
+Note that we believe that the rights and safety of those we work with are pre-eminent, and as a volunteer we’ll expect you to take this seriously, and sign and respect our Child Protection / Safeguarding Policy.
+Otherwise there’s no formality or bureaucracy, no demands, no commitments, no expectations.
 Just possibilities.